sanjayamirthraj/eigengames/README.md

 So how do you change this?

+## Solution

+Our solution to the parallel transaction execution challenge focuses on intelligently batching transactions from the mempool based on independent state accesses.
+By identifying which transactions can safely be executed in parallel without state conflicts, we can significantly increase overall throughput while preserving blockchain consistency.

 Using Eigenlayer AVS, we have created a new way to parallelize the EVM.
 Our implementaiton uses a state access batching algorithm to figure out which transactions can be processed simultaneously and which ones need to wait.
 It's similar to how web servers handle multiple requests concurrently while making sure related operations still happen in the right sequence.

 Our solution solves parallel execution by intelligently batching transactions from the mempool based on independent state accesses, allowing us to propose more efficient blocks.
 We've developed two possible implementation paths:

-We have the brains of the operation with our custom algorithms, and we look to speed up ETH

-Our second approach involves creating a custom client implementation that works within the existing ecosystem through an Ethereum Improvement Proposal (EIP).
-This implementation introduces parallel execution capabilities through specialized transaction types
+Our first approach involves creating a custom client implementation that works within the existing ecosystem through an Ethereum Improvement Proposal (EIP).
+This implementation introduces parallel execution capabilities through specialized transaction types.
+This can directly be used on mainnet or any EVM compatible chain.

-More on the client:

-## Solution

-Our solution to the parallel transaction execution challenge focuses on intelligently batching transactions from the mempool based on independent state accesses.
-By identifying which transactions can safely be executed in parallel without state conflicts, we can significantly increase overall throughput while preserving blockchain consistency.
+The second way that protocols can use our custom batching solution is through the creation of Alt L1s!

+We have the brains of the operation with our custom algorithms, and we look to speed up ETH and Layer 2s and really -- anyone who wants to use our product!

 ### Quantitative Throughput Analysis